-I often hear of, or run across people who espouse all sorts of ... well, quite frankly, incoherent, silly ideas and beliefs.
+I often hear of, or run across people who espouse all sorts of ... well, quite frankly, incoherent, contradictory ideas and beliefs.

 ----------------------------

 Consider some "stuff" of which the entirety of existence is composed.
 Not physical, not even necessarily spiritual.
-Let's just call it "stuff".
+Let's just call it "stuff".1

-Now, this 'stuff' is, by definition, literally everywhere, in everything, everyone one, every thought, God, Evil ... it's literally everywhere.
+Now, this "stuff" is, by definition, literally everywhere, in everything, everyone one, every thought, God, Evil ... it's literally everywhere.
 In fact there is no place it is not.
-Given its ubiquity, we can say it is 'one-stuff'.
+Given its ubiquity, we can say it is "one-stuff"2.

 Now it gets interesting.

 First.
-Hierarchies (e. g. beings who are smarter than us, God being "up there" etc. states of perfection whatever) requires our cooperation.
+Hierarchies (e. g. beings who are smarter than us, God being "up there" etc. states of perfection, enlightened gurus, whatever) requires our cooperation.
 They get to be smart due to our support.
-Since we're all made of the same 'one-stuff' hierarchies are piles of one-stuff, with smart beings sitting on others (all made of the same one-stuff).
+Since we're all made of the same "one-stuff", hierarchies are piles of one-stuff, with smart beings sitting on top of others (all made of the same one-stuff).
 Think of a pyramid.

-In other words, we all help pile up said 'one-stuff' to build hierarchies, and elevate some large lumps of one-stuff ("infinite beings") to be above us (sitting on us).
+In other words, we all help pile up said "one-stuff" to build hierarchies, and elevate some large lumps of one-stuff ("infinite beings") to be above us (sitting on us, controlling us, etc).
+That is, all hierarchies are constructed, be they animal-made, man-made or spirit-made.

-Since all is composed of 'one-stuff' that means whatever beliefs you have about reality, it must be able to scale!!!!
+Since all is composed of "one-stuff" that means whatever beliefs you have about reality, it must be able to scale!3

-If it doesn't scale, the idea, or belief isn't reflecting the inherent universality of 'one-stuff' ... if there are disconnects involved then despite appearances, those disconnects necessarily ride the deeper connective 'one-stuff' of existence.
+If it doesn't scale, the idea, belief or aspect isn't reflecting the inherent universality of "one-stuff" ... if there are limits or separations involved then the idea isn't reflecting the unlimited scope, presence and scale of one-stuff.

 Think of playpens.
 We put kids in them, for their safety.